kriskowal/cops/README.md

 Render accepts the current cursor state and returns the cursor state after applying the rendered bytes to the terminal.
-The `cursor` package provides the cursor type, which has methods for updating the cursor's position, foreground color, and background color.
+The `display` package provides the cursor type, which has methods for updating the cursor's position, foreground color, and background color.
 Each of these methods append to a buffer and return the resulting cursor state.